 - Whether you're putting up a fence or planting a tree, protect yourself and the safety of others by calling UDig NY at 811 or 800.962.7962, or using their online form at UDigNY.org, to have underground facilities marked.
-(Please call between two and 10 working days before you start to dig.) - Even minor damage must be reported as it is imperative for the pipeline owner to inspect and repair any damage.
+(Please call at least two working days but not more than 10 working days before any excavation starts.) - Excavation must always be done carefully. - Even minor damage must be reported as it is imperative for the pipeline owner to inspect and repair any damage.